Introduction

 }

-// request a unique key name from the client or generate one within the app
+// request unique key name from client or generate in application

 const keyName = promptKeyName();